-Management Console installed on each end-user station (Windows or Linux) Management Server and Add-ons installed on the management server(s) Management Agents (Windows or Linux) installed on each managed hardware platform (Windows or Linux or AIX)
+installed on each end-user station (Windows or Linux) installed on the management server(s) (Windows or Linux) installed on each managed hardware platform (Windows or Linux or AIX)

 For large infrastructures, a distributed monitoring solution can be implemented allowing an overall view of managed system status via a Global Management Console.
 For more information, contact your Bull Customer Representative.